SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFindAgent/PopulateRestrictions.md

 ﻿---
 uid: crmscript_ref_NSFindAgent_PopulateRestrictions
-title: ArchiveRestrictionInfo[] PopulateRestrictions(String providerName, ArchiveRestrictionInfo[] restrictions)
+title: NSArchiveRestrictionInfo[] PopulateRestrictions(String providerName, NSArchiveRestrictionInfo[] restrictions)
 intellisense: NSFindAgent.PopulateRestrictions
 keywords: NSFindAgent, PopulateRestrictions
 so.topic: reference
 ---

-Take an incoming set of minimally populated restrictions (name + operator is required), and populate all the other parts of the ArchiveRestrictionInfo structure.
+Take an incoming set of minimally populated restrictions (name + operator is required), and populate all the other parts of the NSArchiveRestrictionInfo structure.
 This includes column information, display values (including list value lookup), and calculated/default values where the value hints specify read-only (R).

 **Parameters:**
  - **providerName** Provider name to use for populating column information